fahadthakur/do-it-flutter-app/README.md

 This is my very first Flutter Application.
 So all this is still a big learning curve for me.
 And i hope to improve on the design and UI soon in the future :)

+### Version 1.2.0
+- Added fucntionality to delete a to-do checklist
+- Added functionality to change username which is diplayed on the homepage

 ### Version 1.1.0
 - Made major UI changes to give the application a minimalistic look and feel, in order to improve the user experience.